Build a Better Job Hunt

 I understand that life happens.
 I ask that clients give me 24 hours notice if they need to reschedule.

 What if I feel confident in one part of the job hunt?
-Can I skip that part of the check-up and focus on what I’d like to improve?
+Can you tailor your process to my particular circumstances?

 Do you give homework?